Dana Loesch: National Rifle Association

+In 2013, Loesch said on CNN she owned an AR-15.

-Loesch held the post of special assistant to the executive vice president for public communication with the National Rifle Association (NRA) from 2017 until June, 2019.
+Loesch appeared in NRATV advertisements (Moms like me) as early as September 2015; she held the post of special assistant to the executive vice president for public communication with the National Rifle Association (NRA) from 2017 until June 2019.
 She hosted The DL on NRA TV until the NRA ended production of the channel on June 25, 2019, and she has featured prominently in other NRA-produced videos.

 Statements made by Loesch in advocacy for the NRA have stirred controversy, and she has received death threats as a result.

 2017

 Loesch was featured in an online video published by the National Rifle Association in April 2017.
 In the video, Loesch talked about an unspecified "they" and depicted protests against Donald Trump in a negative light.
 She went on to say, "They use their movie stars and singers and comedy shows and award shows to repeat their narrative over and over again.
 And then they use their ex-president to endorse the resistance ...
 To smash windows, burn cars, shut down interstates and airports, bully and terrorize the law-abiding – until the only option left is for the police to do their jobs and stop the madness ...
 The only way we stop this, the only way we save our country and our freedom, is to fight this violence of lies with the clenched fist of truth".

 The video, known as "The Violence of Lies", was condemned by some commentators.
 DeRay Mckesson, a leader in the Black Lives Matter movement, said that the ad was "an open call to violence to protect white supremacy".
 Jon Favreau, a former speechwriter for President Obama, called the video "revolting and frightening".
 U.S. Senator Chris Murphy (D, Ct.) said, "I think the NRA is telling people to shoot us.
 Now might be the right time to cancel your membership."
 Conservative columnist Anne Applebaum said that it called on Americans "to arm themselves to fight liberals.
 Violence is coming".
 An online petition calling for the video to be removed from Facebook said, "The video tries to create an 'us-vs-them' narrative and pit Americans against one another.
 It paints liberals as liars and as violent, unruly protesters who law-abiding gun owners need protection from."